The Chronicles of Barsetshire: First Volume

 “And with a volley of impassioned love, John Bold poured forth the feelings of his heart, swearing, as men do, some truths and many falsehoods; and Eleanor repeated with every shade of vehemence the ‘No, no, no,’ which had had a short time since so much effect; but now, alas! its strength was gone.
 Let her be never so vehement, her vehemence was not respected; all her ‘No, no, no’s’ were met with counter asseverations, and at last were overpowered…and so at last, all her defences [sic] demolished, all her maiden barriers swept away, she capitulated, or rather marched out with the honours of war, vanquished evidently, palpably vanquished, but still not reduced to the necessity of confessing it.” (p.
 137)

-‘The Warden‘ is the shortest of the six volumes; some of the later volumes could easily be used to club someone.
+‘The Warden‘ is the shortest of the six volumes; some of the later volumes could easily be used to club someone to death.
 But I’m excited – I think I’ve chosen my project well.
 Barsetshire is low stakes, but it suits me: a small, ordered, and lovely world, where the troubles of men are worked out under an unsparing, and yet ultimately forgiving, eye.